-On May 21, 2021, the Company entered into an committed demand facility agreement with the Parent for a revolving loan facility up to \$150,000,000 maturing on December 31, 2021.
+On May 21, 2022, the Company entered into a committed demand facility agreement with BBVA for a revolving loan facility up to \$150,000,000 maturing on May 21, 2023.
 The facility is intended to help facilitate the ongoing liquidity needs of the Company.
-The Company has agreed to pay a commitment fee of 0.1225% on the average undrawn balance of the committed portion of the facility on each interest payment date.
-As of June 30, 2021 there is an outstanding balance of \$100,000,000 pursuant to this agreement.
+The Company has agreed to pay a commitment fee of 0.50% on the average undrawn balance of the committed portion of the facility on each interest payment date.
+As of June 30, 2022, there is no outstanding balance pursuant to this agreement.

-On March 16, 2017, the Company entered into an uncommitted demand facility agreement with the Parent for a revolving loan facility up to \$1,000,000,000 maturing on March 16, 2023 to be used for trade settlement purposes.
-The Company has not drawn against this facility in 2021.
+On March 16, 2017, the Company entered into an uncommitted demand facility agreement with BBVA for a revolving loan facility up to \$1,000,000,000 maturing on March 16, 2023 to be used for trade settlement purposes.
+The Company has not drawn against this facility in 2022.

-The Company has a Revolving Note and Cash Subordination Agreement ("the Revolver") with the Parent.
+The Company has a Revolving Note and Cash Subordination Agreement ("the Revolver") with BBVA.
 The Revolver was executed on March 16, 2017 with a maturity date of March 16, 2023 for a maximum of \$450,000,000.
-Any amounts advanced under the Revolver will be considered net capital for regulatory purposes under 15C3-1- Net Capital Requirements for Brokers or Dealers on the date drawn, but will not be considered as equity in the Company's statement of financial condition.
-During the year, the Company has drawn down on this Revolver and repaid it fully shortly thereafter.
-As of
+Any amounts advanced under the Revolver will be considered net capital for regulatory purposes under SEC Rule 15c3-1- Net Capital Requirements for Brokers or Dealers on the date drawn, but will not be considered as equity in the Company's statement of financial condition.
+As of June 30, 2022, there is no outstanding balance.